Skip to main content

 Course content

-You will learn what makes business tick, including the financial and economic aspects of business, how to manage people, and how to organise for success.
+You'll learn what makes business tick, including the financial and economic aspects of business, how to manage people, and how to organise for success.

-You will learn how to manage the long-term future of a business by studying changes taking place in the business world, in societies, markets, finances, economies, technology, political intervention and legal or ethical requirements.
+You'll learn how to manage the long-term future of a business by studying changes taking place in the business world, in societies, markets, finances, economies, technology, political intervention and legal or ethical requirements.

 Please note: it is possible that a module listed on the website will not be able to run due to reasons beyond our control.
 For more information please refer to our course information disclaimer.